-Blox facilitates participation in Eth2 by providing a streamlined way to set up and run a validator from a self-contained Desktop App, Blox Live.
+Blox Staking facilitates participation in Eth2 by providing a streamlined way to set up and run a validator from a self-contained Desktop App, Blox Live.
 Validator keys are kept completely segregated and secured in KeyVault – a remote signer powered by Hashicorp Vault with a proprietary plugin for signing functionalities featuring built-in slashing protection.
 Blox Infra nodes ensure consistent connectivity to the blockchain and manage signing requests for each user’s personal KeyVault instance.
 This configuration empowers validators to optimize staking returns, minimize risks, and keep complete control over their assets.

-Blox was built for security-conscious crypto stakers.
-Many staking services claim to be non-custodial, yet maintain a certain level of custody over user private keys.
-Blox’s solution is entirely non-custodial, offering participants the chance to stake on Ethereum 2.0 with the utmost security.
+Blox Staking was built for security-conscious crypto stakers.
+Many staking services claim to be non-custodial, yet maintain custody over one, or both Eth2 private keys.
+Blox’s solution is entirely non-custodial, offering participants the chance to stake on Ethereum 2.0 with the utmost privacy and security.

 What is Ethereum 2.0

 Ethereum 2.0 (Eth2) or “Serenity” are legacy terms for the Ethereum blockchain’s transition to a new consensus algorithm.
-The release of the Beacon Chain in 2020 represents an advantageous point of entry for joining Ethereum as the blockchain adopts a Proof of Stake (PoS) consensus algorithm, increasing decentralization and accessibility for a broader audience of contributors.
+The release of the Beacon Chain represents an advantageous point of entry for joining Ethereum as the blockchain adopts a Proof of Stake (PoS) consensus algorithm, increasing decentralization and accessibility for a broader audience of contributors.

 Eth2 is essentially ‘evening the playing field’ for participation in Ethereum as the PoS protocol no longer relies upon mining for the proliferation of the blockchain.
 In Eth1, like many blockchains today, a Proof of Work (PoW) consensus algorithm requires miners to consistently expend hash power in order to compete against each other to sign blocks.
 The cost and difficulty of participating in PoW blockchains is therefore exceptionally high due to the need for expensive mining equipment, ever-increasing computing power, and high electrical energy wastage.

 Another caveat of Eth1’s PoW mechanism is that at present, the blockchain can only process ±15 transactions per second.
 This is simply unsustainable long term and would inhibit the network from scaling appropriately.